alanstoate/explore-with-gdb/README.md

 The `ExitBreakpoint` class takes a `do_on_exit` function and saves it to a member variable so we can call it later.
 It then uses the `super().__init__` function to set a breakpoint on the exit of the program.
 Finally, we provide an implementation for `stop` which calls `do_on_exit` when the breakpoint is hit, which is when the program exits, exactly what we want!

-By creating the `ExitBreakpoint` in the constructor of the `StackTraceBreakpoint` and passing it our `create_and_view_graph` function, we can have our graph created for us.
+By creating the `ExitBreakpoint` in the constructor of the `StackTraceBreakpoint` and passing it our `create_and_view_graph` function, we have our graph created for us when the program stops.
 We can now source/rerun our program, and we get the same graph we had before.

-### Analyzing the Call Heirarchy Graph
+### Analyzing the Call Hierarchy Graph

 Let's pan around this SVG and see what we can find out about `arrow-c-bridge-test` and how it eventually calls `ImportStringValueBuffer`.